-Whenever lock-out or safety shut down is reached without an internal fault, an assessment according to 9.1.6.1 and 9.1.6.2 shall be performed.
+Whenever lock-out or safety shut down is reached without an internal fault, an assessment according to 9.1.6.2 and 9.1.6.3 shall be performed.

-Whenever lock-out or safety shut down is reached with an internal fault, an additional single fault assessment according to 9.1.6.2 shall be performed.
+Whenever lock-out or safety shut down is reached with an internal fault, an additional single fault assessment according to 9.1.6.3 shall be performed.

-9.1.6.1 First fault introduced during lock-out or safety- shut-down a) The system remaining in safety-shut-down or lock-out, valve terminals remaining de-energized;
+9.1.6.2 First fault introduced during lock-out or safety- shut-down

-Any first fault (together with any other fault arising from that fault) in any one component (see annex A), induced while the system is staying in the safety-shut-down or lock-out position, shall result in either:
+Any first fault (together with any other fault arising from that fault) in any one component (see Annex A), induced while the system is staying in the safety-shut-down or lock-out position, shall result in either:

-b) the system becoming inoperative with all valve terminals remaining de-energized;

-c) in case of a subsequent restart: the system during one single restart resulting in a) or b) as mentioned in this clause under the condition that the valve terminals are energized not longer than the safety time.
-If the cause of the original safety shut-down or lock-out condition no longer remains the system may perform a full restart in accordance with the functional requirement of this standard and the second fault assessment shall be carried out in accordance with 9.1.3 or 9.1.5.
+- a) the system remaining in safety-shut-down or lock-out, valve terminals remaining de-energised; - b) the system becoming inoperative with all valve terminals remaining de-energised; - c) in case of a subsequent restart: the system during one single restart resulting in a) or b) as mentioned in this clause under the condition that the valve terminals are energised not longer than the safety time.
+If the cause of the original safety shut-down or lock-out condition no longer remains the system may perform a full restart in accordance with the functional requirement of this document and the second fault assessment shall be carried out in accordance with 9.1.3 or 9.1.5.

-9.1.6.2 Second fault during lock-out or safety- shut-down
+9.1.6.3 Second fault during lock-out or safety- shut-down

-Any second fault (together with any other fault arising from that fault) in any one component (see annex A), induced while the system is staying in the safety-shut-down or lock-out position, shall result in either 9.1.6.1 a), b) or c).
+Any second fault (together with any other fault arising from that fault) in any one component (see Annex A), induced while the system is staying in the safety-shut-down or lock-out position, shall result in either 9.1.6.2 a), b) or c).

-During assessment, the second fault shall not be considered to occur within 24 hours after the first fault.
+During assessment, the second fault shall not be considered to occur within 24 h after the first fault.